About KahneBench

 Get Started

 Ready to evaluate your models for cognitive biases?
-Check out our documentation to get started with KahneBench.
+KahneBench profiles frontier models across Anthropic, OpenAI, and xAI.
+Check out our documentation to get started.

 View Getting Started Guide